DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS manifests an open 3D universe for all of us, and our families and friends, to co-create virtual places and to share and explore together.
+OnexOS manifests an open 3D universe for all of us, and our families and friends, to create virtual places and to share and explore together.

-The OnexOS universe is built from world elements all tied together with links like URLs.
+The OnexOS universe is built from world elements all tied together with "links".

-The world owes its seamlessness - between your leaves on my tree, or between my forest and your city - to being sewn together by these links.
+This universe owes its "mashability" to being sewn together everywhere by these pervasive links - between your leaves on my tree, or between my forest and your city.

 ### What can you do?